mesg-foundation/engine/README.md

 curl -XPOST http://localhost:3000/webhook
 ```

 :tada: You should have received an email in your inbox with your invitation to our Discord.
-Come join to our community.
+Come join our community.

 # Services